surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-03.md

 ### 3.1.3 File system

-The PowerShell file system provider allows directories and files to be created, opened, changed, and deleted.
+The PowerShell FileSystem provider allows directories and files to be created, opened, changed, and deleted.

-The file system provider is a hierarchical namespace that contains objects that represent the underlying file system.
+The FileSystem provider is a hierarchical namespace that contains objects that represent the underlying file system.

 Files are stored on drives with names like A:, B:, C:, and so on ([§3.1][§3.1]).
 Directories and files